Aleksey Kirichenko: Under Khrushchev

 According to Khrushchev, Kirichenko's promotion to First Secretary the CPU in June 1953 was originally proposed by chief of the NKVD Lavrentiy Beria shortly before his downfall.
 However, Kirichenko was one of Khrushchev's most influential allies.
 In July 1955, he was promoted to the 11-member Politburo.
 In June 1957, he rushed to Moscow at short notice to take part in a Politburo meeting at which Khrushchev's rivals, led by Georgy Malenkov were seeking to remove him from office.
-He helped Khrushchev turn the tables and oust Malenkov and others.
+However, he ultimately helped Khrushchev turn the tables and oust Malenkov and others.

 In December 1957, Kirichenko was transferred to Moscow as the Central Committee Secretary in charge of party appointments.
-This meant that he was officially ranked as one of the five most senior figures in the party, but because of his office and relative youth, he was the person most obviously placed to succeed Khrushchev.
+This meant that he was officially ranked as one of the five most senior figures in the party.
+Because of his office and relative youth, Kirichenko was the person most obviously placed to succeed Khrushchev.
 Khrushchev mentioned this to the U.S. Ambassador W. Averell Harriman, in June 1959, but added, "I am very jealous of my prerogatives, and while I live, I will run the party."
 He flew into a rage, banged the desk with his fist and shouted down the phone when Kirichenko tried to transfer a senior official from Moscow to Leningrad without consulting him.

 Downfall, later life, and death

 On 13 January 1960, it was suddenly announced that Kirichenko had been appointed First Secretary of the Rostov Oblast party committee.
-In May, he was formally dismissed from the Politburo and the party secretariat, and on 15 June 1960, he was sacked from his post in Rostov, after just five months.
+In May, he was formally dismissed from the Politburo and the party secretariat.
+On 15 June 1960, he was sacked from his post in Rostov, after just five months.

 He retired in 1962, died in 1975 and was buried at the Novodevichy Cemetery in Moscow.

 According to Enver Hoxha, in the midst of the Soviet-Albanian split an Albanian military student studying in the Soviet Union had met Kirichenko during a train ride.
 The latter said to him, "Good for your Party, which exposed Khrushchev.
 Long live Enver Hoxha!
 Long live socialist Albania! ...
 Don't yield, give Enver my best wishes!"